 This course is designed for students who are embarking on (or already in) careers in investment banking, corporate finance, strategy consulting, money management, or venture capital.
 The focus of the course comes from integrating the tax law with the fundamentals of corporate finance and microeconomics.
+Prerequisite: PMBA-8020.
+This course applies to the Corporate Accounting for Managers concentration.

-PMBA-8333 Business Conditions and Forecasting 3 credits (E)
+PMBA-8324 Financial Reporting 3 credits (E)